mstksg/inCode/copy/entries/path-integral-intro.md

 action is slightly different, and you end up summing over complex numbers for certain reasons), but the fundamental principle remains the same.

-So say we have an electron floating around a hydrogen atom.
+So say we have an electron floating around a hydrogen atom (a hydrogen atom creates a very pretty and easy to work with potential field).
 We know it is at point A at time $t_0$, and point B at time $t_1$.
 What path did the electron take to get there?

 Simple: We don't know.
 But we can say that it *probably* took the path with the least action.
 It *could have also* taken the path with the *second to